Course List

 VIC - TTM Short Term Low Impact

+The Short Term/Low Impact course is designed for individuals who work on Short Term Low Impact (STLI) worksites which are of such a short nature and have sufficiently low impact that a site-specific risk assessment would determine that the work can be undertaken without the use of a static worksite.
 Short Term/Low Impact (STLI) works are temporary, low-risk tasks conducted without accredited traffic management personnel.
 They follow simplified Traffic Guidance Schemes and are approved through a site-specific risk assessment, ensuring they do not require a Static Worksite.

 This course is non-accredited and therefore not linked to a unit of competency.